Greethy/.github/profile/README.md

 # 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧

 ## Current Status 🚧
 > Due to the busy schedules of our team members, the Greethy project has been temporarily paused.
-We hope to resume work on this app in the future, aiming to fulfill our vision of building a healthier community.
+We hope to resume work on this project in the future, aiming to fulfill our vision of building a healthier community.

 ## What’s Next 🔮
 While Phase 2 of development will be delayed, we continue to maintain our roadmap and are committed to returning to this project when time permits.
 Stay tuned for future updates and development!